felleslosninger/docs/_docs/ELMA/elma_terminology.md

 : Organizations that are connected to the Peppol network.
 (An organization might act as its own SP.)
 You can think of this as a "contract" between an organization and an SP, that connects the SP's customer organizations to the Peppol network by means of the SP's associated APP's AP.

 Certificates
-: Your PEPPOL AP certificate.
+: Your PEPPOL SP certificate.

 Domains
 : Collections of processes used in e-procurement.